 To report machine data to your applications you have to be able to acquire it from your devices.
-For Citizen machines equipped with Mitsubishi controls you can use the graphical utility program MitsubishiGui to do so.
-The program also works for Mazak machines that have Mitsubishi controllers.
-The application uses the manufacturer specific Citizen Mitsubishi API (Application Program Interface) functions to access the controller and query data.
+For Citizen machines equipped with Mitsubishi controls you can use the graphical utility program MitsubishiCitizen to do so.
+The application uses our unique manufacturer specific Citizen Mitsubishi API (Application Program Interface) to access the controller and query data.

 To directly read/write data from/to machines with Mitsubishi Citizen controllers connected to CNCnetPDM with your applications you can use our free Open Source Client (C-Sharp)